 Sometimes I catch a glimpse of the future.
 Whether is just a scene from a chapter I have yet to write, or the ending line, or just a few lines of dialogue.
 That’s magic.
 That’s power.
 I know something that no one else knows, and it’s entirely up to me to bring it to life.
-I’m unique, in the way that I’m the only one who can write that scene or chapter, I’m the only one who can write my story.

 And I want to get there.
 Now.
 I want to get to that scene, I want to write everything down.
 I feel there’s no time.
 Breathing fast and brokenly like a fish out of water, I try my best to write as many words as possible.
 And I’m afraid.
 Somehow, I’m afraid I won’t get there.
 I don’t want for the magic to get lost, to dissipate into the busy murmurs of true life.

 But then I have to remind myself that you can only write one word at a time.
 It’s as simple, as difficult, as painful as that.
 And I have to let each word lead me to the next.
 I have to let the words show me the way.

 This might sound like crazy talk to you, but, well, I never said I was normal, did I?

 Sometimes I feel so much energy rushing through my veins that it paralyses me.
 I want to get the story out, but I don’t want to get it out one word after another.
 I want to get it out now.
 So most times I end up writing nothing.